zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

-   See `Wikipedia <http://en.wikipedia.org/wiki/NetBIOS>`__ for more information about NetBIOS.  :rfc:`1002` describes the packet format for NetBIOS over TCP/IP, which Bro parses.
+   See `Wikipedia <http://en.wikipedia.org/wiki/NetBIOS>`__ for more information about NetBIOS.  :rfc:`1002` describes the packet format for NetBIOS over TCP/IP, which Zeek parses.

    :c: The connection, which may be TCP or UDP, depending on the type of the